 The claimant (if they are aged 15 and over) must provide to the CTP insurer a certified, colour copy of an identity document issued by a government which contains a colour photograph of the claimant (e.g. driver licence or passport) and which is current.
 This must be certified by a lawyer, notary public, Justice of the Peace or Commissioner for Declarations.

 If the claimant does not have an identity document, they need to provide a colour passport sized photograph of themselves taken with the last 2 years.
 The photograph must be a full-face view of their head and shoulders and be of good quality.
 This photograph is required to be certified by a person who has known the claimant for at least 1 year.
 They must write on the back or below the photograph “This is a true photograph of [claimant name]” then write their full name, the date and sign below this statement.

 Police accident report reference numbers

-The Queensland Police Service utilises a computer system called QPRIME.
+The Queensland Police Service uses a records management system called the Queensland Police Records and Information Management Exchange, or QPRIME.
 This system links all occurrences involving a particular individual, location or vehicle.
-Consequently, any motor vehicle accident reported to the police is allocated a QPRIME occurrence number, replacing the previously issued Traffic Incident Number (TIN).
+Consequently, any motor vehicle accident reported to the police is allocated a police accident report reference number, replacing the previously issued Traffic Incident Number (TIN) or QPRIME occurrence number.